BennyStrobes/gtex_v8_rare_variant_figure_generation/README.md

 # GTEx version 8 rare variant figure generation
-This repository will re-generate all main and supplementary figures in "Diverse transcriptomic signatures across human tissues identify functional rare genetic variation" from a collection of processed input data, which can be found in the processed_input_data directory.
+This repository will re-generate all main and supplementary figures in "Transcriptomic signatures across human tissues identify functional rare genetic variation" from a collection of processed input data, which can be found in the processed_input_data directory.

+Since the publication of this paper, we found some small mistakes in the code related to the correction of total expression data.
+Specifically, expression data was corrected for the first 20 genotype PCs rather than the top 3, and genes after chr9 were not corrected for their strongest cis-eQTL.
+This did not impact any conclusions from our analyses, but for future use, we recommend correcting for the top three genotype PCs and all cis-eQTLs in future work.
+Updated multi-tissue eOutlier calls are available on the GTEx portal.
+We thank Taibo Li for helping to identify these inconsistencies.
 ## Dependencies and Testing Envivonment 1

 * R 3.5.1